skourdes/SproutsClassic/doc/README_windows.txt

 Setup
 -----
-After completing windows setup then run ppcoin-qt.
+After completing windows setup then run sprouts-qt.
-Alternatively you can run windows command line (cmd) in ppcoin program dir. cd daemon sproutsd
+Alternatively you can run windows command line (cmd) in sprouts program dir. cd daemon sproutsd
-You would need to create a configuration file ppcoin.conf in the default wallet directory.
-Grant access to sproutsd/ppcoin-qt in anti-virus and firewall applications if necessary.
+You would need to create a configuration file sprouts.conf in the default wallet directory.
+Grant access to sproutsd/sprouts-qt in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can